Linear response for Sinai billiards with small holes: Standard Families

 \begin{theorem} There exist \(t_0 >0\), \(C>0\) and \(\gamma \in (0,1)\) such that for any two initial regular standard families \(\cG_1\), \(\cG_2\) for any \(n \in \bN\), \(\phi \in \cC^1 (\cM)\) and \(t \in [0,t_0]\),

 \end{theorem}

-The above result, together with the fact that \(\mu_0\) is well approximated by standard families (see Lemma \ref{lem:exp-conv-initial}), implies exponential convergence of standard families under the conditional evolution to the unique physically relevant measure \(\mu_t\).
+The above result, together with the fact that \(\mu_0\) is well approximated by standard families (see Lemma \ref{lem:exp-conv-initial}), implies exponential convergence of standard families under the conditional evolution to the unique physically relevant measure \(\mu_t\) of Equation \ref{eq:conditional-invariant-measure}.

 \begin{corollary} There exist \(t_0 >0\), \(C>0\) and \(\gamma \in (0,1)\) such that for any initial regular standard family \(\cG\), for any \(n \in \bN\), \(t \in [0,t_0]\), \(\phi \in \cC^1 (\cM)\),